-To support this mechanism, the ICANN Board should instruct the ICANN Organization to assign responsibility for monitoring legislative and policy development around the world and to provide regular updates to the Board.
+To support this mechanism, the ICANN Board should instruct the ICANN organization to assign responsibility for monitoring legislative and policy development around the world and to provide regular updates to the ICANN Board.

-While a number of steps were taken towards making RDS (WHOIS) a strategic priority for the organization, the record of actions over the last year and in particular the challenging situation regarding compliance with data protection requirements show that ICANN did not take action to address related community concerns in a timely manner.
+While steps were taken towards making RDS (WHOIS) a strategic priority for the organization, the record of actions over the last years, including the challenging situation regarding compliance with data protection requirements, show that ICANN organization did not take action to address related community concerns in a timely manner.
 See also discussion of RDS (WHOIS) policy development actions in Section 3.3.
 Therefore, implementation of this recommendation is not yet sufficient.

-The intent behind these recommendations is to ensure that ICANN as an organization is well placed to address future policy issues, such as may arise from legislation or from community concerns.
+The intent behind these recommendations is to ensure that ICANN as an organization is well placed to address future policy issues that may arise from legislation or from community concerns.
+It will be important to also take into account relevant non-legislative developments, such as soft policy measures or guidance provided by authorities on the implementation of relevant legislation.

 The issues identified could best be addressed by an improved implementation of the original recommendation.
-For these purposes, further elements are proposed in a re-shaped recommendation to provide concrete targets for the ICANN Board and Organization.
+For these purposes, further elements are proposed in a re-shaped recommendation to provide concrete targets for the ICANN Board and organization.

-The potential impact of not addressing the recommendation could consist in further situations of lack of preparedness of the organization to assume its responsibilities and address them in due time.
+The potential impact of not addressing the recommendation could create further situations of organizational unpreparedness, making it less possible to assume its responsibilities in a timely manner.
 Given the challenging process ahead as compliance with data protection rules and obligations under the Bylaws will take significant additional time, improved implementation could help the organization to better address such issues in the future.